Functional Ownership through Fractional Uniqueness: Related Work

 Ownership was developed as a framework for understanding aliasing in object-oriented languages~\cite{mycroft, 10.1145/286936.286947}, with related work in this area having introduced notions like islands~\cite{10.1145/118014.117975}, balloon types~\cite{almeida1997balloon} and external uniqueness~\cite{clarke2003external}.
 The intent of ownership is to give a high-level structural view of objects and references, akin to type systems which allow for a high-level structural view of data.

 More recently, ownership is pervasively used in Rust in order to help ensure memory safety.
 Multiple formalisations for Rust's ownership model have been attempted; RustBelt~\cite{jung2017rustbelt} gives a lower-level encoding of Rust intended for formal verification while Oxide~\cite{weiss2019oxide} is a higher-level encoding designed for theoretical work, among others~\cite{jung2019stacked, pearce2021lightweight}.
-Rust is not the only modern language to make use of ownership; other languages like Swift incorporate similar ideas, and work on introducing ownership into languages with manual memory management is ongoing~\cite{sammler2021refinedc}. \citet{lorenzen2023fp} describe how to use related ideas to determine which functional programs can be executed in-place without allocation.
+Rust is not the only modern language to make use of ownership; other languages like Swift incorporate similar ideas, and work on introducing ownership into languages with manual memory management is ongoing~\cite{sammler2021refinedc}. \citet{lorenzen2023fp} describe how to use related ideas to determine which functional programs can be executed in-place without allocation, and recent work on \emph{reachability types}~\cite{10.1145/3485516, 10.1145/3632856} scales reasoning about lifetimes and sharing into higher-order and polymorphic settings, taking inspiration from separation logic.

 Rust also provides an \emph{unsafe} mode (a superset of the safe portion of Rust).
 While in Rust memory is managed through ownership and borrowing by default with memory for unsafe code needing to be managed manually, in languages like Granule managing memory automatically through a garbage collector is the default.
 Using our extension to obviate the need for garbage collection is a special case applying to some subset of a program.
 If the user does not wish for ownership to be taken into consideration, they can use Granule's pre-existing type system as before.